 Treatment may require a hospital stay or a specialized rehabilitative therapy center.
-It is likely that the services of a a physical therapist, an occupational therapist and other medical professionals will be required to help the victim of the TBI recover.
+It is likely that the services of a physical therapist, an occupational therapist, and other medical professionals will be required to help the victim of the TBI recover.

 You Need Help

 The brain injury attorneys from Diaco Law understand that you and your family never wanted to be in this situation.
 However, just like you need medical professionals who can offer the proper care, you likely need a personal injury attorney who understands medicine and the laws regarding brain injuries to speed your recovery.

 There may be compensation owed to you that could ease the cost of medical care and aid your recovery and you need to seek it.
 Reach out to Diaco Law today at 888-SOS-FIRM or by using our contact form for a free consultation.

 A traumatic brain injury (TBI) case can be complex, requiring the ongoing support of a medical team and legal professionals.
 It is important for you to have the right Tampa attorney standing by your side during these times, you need a team with the experience and resources to do what is required to protect the rights of you and your loved ones.
 Diaco Law is prepared to prove your current loss and project what you will need in the future to live a full life.